IzabelShen/PAPER_IzabelShen_AlgaPOM_2021/README.md

 Corresponding author: Dandan Izabel-Shen, Department of Ecology, Environment and Plant Sciences, Stockholm University; email: dand.shen@gmail.com

-_This work is currently In Review_
+_This work has been accepted for publication in Molecular Ecology_

 If you apply the script provided in this repository, please cite: https://doi.org/10.5281/zenodo.4743185